Dennmak/Dennmak.github.io/aboutme.md

 Before tech, I spent 10+ years in retail and healthcare, where I learned how to solve problems fast, stay calm under pressure, and treat everyone with empathy and respect.
 I carry those skills with me into every project and ticket I touch.
 Now my desire is to get into cybersecurity and truly pursue what I enjoy doing, protecting others, and helping people navigate the digital frontier known as the internet.

+This website is where I’ll document my learning journey, share insights, and explore the ever-evolving world of tech, and hopefully try to keep up.
 I’m always open to connecting with like-minded folks in tech.
-Let’s connect!

-This website is where I’ll document my learning journey, share insights, and explore the ever-evolving world of tech, and hopefully try to keep up.
 Thanks for stopping by!